CodePath-Nintendo-App/Nintendo-Switch-Price-Tracker/README.md

 ## Overview
 ### Description
 Stay up to date to your favorite PlayStation 4 game wherever you go!
 This PLayStation app tracks the top most 50 played Playstation 4 games during the current month.
-While maintaning a track record, this app will give users the opportunity to learn, rate, watch live streams and be notified when a game on their favorites list goes on sale at certain retail locations.
+While maintaining a track record, this app will give users the opportunity to learn, rate, watch live streams and be notified when a game on their favorites list goes on sale at certain retail locations.

 ### App Evaluation
 [Evaluation of your app across the following attributes]